 My MFA Challenge

 It was tough, I won’t lie—I struggled to write without relying on violence and death, so often the drama of murder, suicide, and vengeance an easy faucet to tap.
-But when I came out the other side, I realized that I now had new tools on my belt, no longer simply a hammer, for bludgeoning, or a knife, for cutting, but more subtle weapons—like an adjustable socket wrench for increasing the tension, or a Kolinsky sable-hair brush, for painting fine details, and adding layers of depth.
+But when I came out the other side, I realized that I now had new tools in my utility belt, no longer simply a hammer for bludgeoning, or a knife for cutting, but more subtle weapons—like an adjustable socket wrench for increasing the tension, or a Kolinsky sable-hair brush, for painting fine details and adding layers of depth.

 I had to strip the story down to the bare bones and really look at my conflict and resolution, my plot, my characters and how they were revealed, the setting, the theme and mood—all of the aspects that I now teach in my classes.
 And in time, I think those lessons, applied to everything I write now—from gritty neo-noir to that violent horror I love to pen, from dark magical realism to thoughtful literary stories—benefits from that depth, that range of emotion, those nuances, hints, insights, and revelations.

 And I can tell you that my two recent novels, Disintegration and Breaker, both have more optimistic endings than originally written, not the devastation and bleakness that I might have once written.
 Even my most recent short story, “The Offering on the Hill,” ends with tragedy, but also with a future, some hope.

 Let me give you some examples of when and where you can tweak your writing.